Why Do Tattoos Turn Green?

 All black tattoos will turn green, still, you can slow that process with quality and care.

 Black ink can turn green as it ages.
 Though this is not an immediate concern because of the higher quality of modern ink, a green hue can appear after a decade or two.

 There is nothing you can do to avoid this process because it occurs naturally when the skin absorbs the ink.
 However, you can delay the process by properly caring for your tattoo.
 You may also be able to get some tattoos touched up when they start to fade to green.

-However, black ink keeps its definition for longer and does not fade or respond to poor care as quickly as other colored inks.
-It remains a popular option for simple tattoos, especially if you want to avoid touch-ups for a more extended period.
+Nevertheless, black ink keeps its definition for longer and does not fade or respond to poor care as quickly as other colored inks.
+It remains a popular option for tattoos, especially if you want to avoid touch-ups for a more extended period.